cloudoperators/documentation/architecture-decision-records/014-greenhouse-plugin-catalog.md

 ## Pros and Cons of the Options | Evaluation of options <!-- optional -->

-### PluginCatalog CRD with PluginDefinitions
+### Cluster-scoped PluginCatalog CRD with cluster-scoped PluginDefinitions

 The PluginCatalog CRD is a cluster-scoped resource that allows the Greenhouse admin team to control the available PluginDefinitions and their versions.
-This ensures Organization cannot add PluginDefinitions to the Greenhouse cluster,that could negatively impact other tenants on the same cluster.
+This ensures an Organization cannot add PluginDefinitions to the Greenhouse cluster, that could negatively impact other tenants on the same cluster.
+Also this ensures that the Greenhouse team can control the PluginDefinitions and their versions that are available to the Organizations.

 Having a dedicated PluginCatalog CRD allows to integrate the deployment of PluginDefinitions into the platform and removes the need for a separate deployment mechanism.
 A centrally managed PluginCatalog also allows to specify registry mirrors to be used.
 This allows to default registries specified inside the PluginDefinitions to a registry mirror.
+This ensures that the Images used in a Plugin use a trusted registry.
-In order to easily support this, the PluginOptions are extended to an additonal type that is a `registry`.
+In order to support this, the PluginOptions are extended to an additonal type that is a `registry`.
 This type allows to flag a value specified on the Helm release to be a registry.
 This value can then be overridden/defaulted directly on the Plugin.

 This requires a couple of changes on the PluginDefinition and Cluster CRDs: